Arts

 Trustee

 Dr Sam De Silva is a London/Oxford based New Zealander, who has lived in the UK since 2001.
-Sam is a Partner at CMS Cameron McKenna Nabarro Olswang LP and specialises in complex and strategic technology and outsourcing projects and also regularly advises the C-Suite on data protection, privacy and cyber-security issues.
+Sam is a Partner and Co-head of the Commercial Practice Group at CMS Cameron McKenna Nabarro Olswang in London.
+LP and specialises in complex and strategic technology and outsourcing projects and also regularly advises the C-Suite on data protection, privacy and cyber-security issues.
 Sam is the former UK representative on the EU Commission’s Expert Group on Cloud Computing Contracts and the current UK representative on the IT Law Committee of the Bars and Law Societies of Europe.
 He is the past Chair and a member of the Law Society's Technology and Law Committee and he s the Chair of the Law Society’s Ethnic Solicitors Network.
 He is a Committee member of the Data Law Committee of the City of London Law Society, and is on the Technical Strategy Board of the ICAEW, Elected Trustee of The Chartered Institute for IT (BCS), and on the Council of the BCS and the Chair of the Legal Specialist Group of the BCS.